futsum/project-medicalNoShow/README.md

 Exploratory Data Analysis

 The dataset has 15 variables and 300,000 observations.
 Our target variable is Status; we are interested in the variable Status as we are trying to predict those patients who are inclined to miss medical appointments.
+There are no missing values in our dataset.
 The explanatory variables are:

 •	Age of patients